dtczhl/FedTuning/README.md

 ```python:
 cost_arr = FL_server.get_cost_of_selected_clients(client_ids=selected_client_ids)
 ```
-We adopt the following to calculate the time overhead, computation overhead, and communication overhead.
+We calculate time overhead, computation overhead, and communication overhead of a training round by
 ```python:
 # time, computation, and communication cost on this training round
 round_time_cost = max(cost_arr)